Qwicch/Qwicch/README.md

 I am fluent in Russian, which gives me an edge in communicating with diverse audiences and clients.
 I am always eager to learn new things and take on new challenges in the web development field.

 ## Skills
-Java, JavaFx, Junit, HTML, CSS, Bootstrap, JavaScript, SQLite, UI/UX, DOM, Python.
+Java, JavaFx, Junit, HTML, CSS, Bootstrap, JavaScript, SQLite, UI/UX, DOM, jQuery.

 ## Contact Me